 Migrant Workers Abroad

 There were an estimated 1.8 million Sri Lankan workers abroad in 2009/10, the last year the government published the figure.
-Remittances from migrant workers, averaged about $6.7 billion in 2019, making up Sri Lanka’s largest source of foreign exchange.
-The majority of this labor force is unskilled (i.e., housemaids and factory laborers) and located primarily in the Middle East.
+Remittances from migrant workers, averaged about $7.1 billion in 2020, making up Sri Lanka’s largest source of foreign exchange.
+Most of this labor force is unskilled (i.e., housemaids and factory laborers) and located primarily in the Middle East.
 Sri Lanka is also losing many of its skilled workers to more lucrative jobs abroad.
 Approximately 6,000 Sri Lankans work in Bangladeshi garment factories.

 Foreign Workers in Sri Lanka

 Sri Lanka has seen a gradual rise in foreign workers.
-The majority of foreign workers are from India, Bangladesh, and the PRC, many reportedly without proper work visas.
+Most foreign workers are from India, Bangladesh, and the PRC, many reportedly without proper work visas or other documentation.

 Approximately 9.5 percent of the workforce is unionized, and union membership is declining.
 There are more than 2,000 registered trade unions (many of which have 50 or fewer members), and several federations.
 About 18 percent of labor in the industry and service sector is unionized.
 Most of the major trade unions are affiliated with political parties, creating a highly politicized labor environment.
 This is not the case for private companies, which typically only have one union or workers’ council to represent employees.
 There are also some independent unions.
 All workers, other than police, armed forces, prison service, and those in essential services, have the right to strike.
 The President can designate any industry an essential service.
 Workers may lodge complaints to protect their rights with the Commissioner of Labor, a labor tribunal, or the Supreme Court.